mvdriel/php-crud-api2/README.md

 - **cacheTime**: Number of seconds the cache is valid (10)
 - **debug**: Show errors in the "X-Debug-Info" header (false)

-## Modification
+## Compilation

-Contrary to v1 the code is in v2 actually structured in namespaces and files in the "src" directory.
-You can access it at the following URL:
+The code resides in the "src" directory.
+You can access it at the URL:

     http://localhost:8080/src/data/posts/1